-Focus on improving the business process more than the technology and design of your app to improve the experience.
+So focus on improving your overall business process rather than just the technology or the design of your app to improve the customer experience.

 4. A Strong Partnership Between Departments

-Teamwork is critical in creating a seamless and amazing customer experience on mobile.
+Teamwork is critical in creating a seamless UX for your customers.
 Your company’s marketing, IT and sales departments need a strong partnership to break down the barriers.

-This will involve balancing any competing goals and objectives for example, the marketing team values innovation and speed, while IT value stability and security.
+This will involve balancing any competing goals and objectives, such as innovation and speed for the marketing team with stability and security for the IT team.

-It’s important to ensure all these objectives work together to improve the customer experience and move the organization forward.
+It’s important to ensure that instead of clashing, these objectives rather work together to improve the customer experience and move the organization forward.

 5. Consider Augmented Reality (AR)